-In addition to reporting crimes to the Volunteer State Community College Police Department or local law enforcement, a crime may be reported to a college campus security authority (CSA).
+In addition to reporting crimes to the Roane State Community College Police Department or local law enforcement, a crime may be reported to a college campus security authority (CSA).
 The CSAs for the TCAT are listed below:

-Jeffrey M. Slagle, Jeffrey.slagle@tcatlivingston.edu (931) 823-5525 Ext.
+Jeffrey M. Slagle, Vice President of Operations and Facilities Jeffrey.slagle@tcatlivingston.edu (931) 823-5525 Ext.
 1049